Find and fix writing mistakes instantly

 The reason for this is because the preposition, between, is usually followed by an objective personal pronoun (such as me, him, her, and us) as opposed to a subjective personal pronoun (such as I, he, she, and we).

 When we study the question of what is a personal pronoun, we have to consider the concept of person.
 When we talk about person as a grammatical concept, we don’t just mean person in the sense of a living human being.
 Person refers to whether a part of speech is tailored to refer to the speaker, the addressee, or an outside being or object.
 Thus, personal pronouns exist.
-We’ll break these down below, and you can always use our grammar check and plagiarism checker to double-check your own writing.
+We’ll break these down below, and you can always use our essay checker to double-check your own writing.

 First Steps First: First Person Pronouns

 The concept of the first person in grammar is a way of indicating the speaker’s involvement in the sentence that is being narrated.
 I, we, and us are the first person pronouns, with I as the singular and we and us as the plural forms.
 I is a first person pronoun used when the narrator of the phrase is referring to themselves, and we or us refers back to a group of two or more that includes the speaker.

 - John, Mary, and I wanted to go to the movies, but we couldn’t agree on what to see.